 We booked train tickets, packed our new little camera (I recently got an Olympus E-PL8 that we can bring on shorter trip when we are limited on luggage, aka not having to drag my enormous Canon SLR everywhere we go), our Kindle tablets, an umbrella and off we went!

 The last time we had visited Belfast, we had gone by car and had taken a trip up North for some sightseeing.

 This was not a trip with sightseeing on the list this time but we did walk through St George Market and stopped in City Hall briefly before meeting our friend and her little baby for lunch.
-We had a few things to eat at Yugo Belfast, among which a delicious son in law egg and BBQ pork bao bun.
-They also have some unusual choices of tonics such as cherry blossom or yuzu which were perfect in a G&T.
+We had a few things to eat at Yugo Belfast, among which a delicious son in law egg and BBQ pork bao bun (I found a lot of the food we ordered overly salty but maybe it was specific to that lunch or dishes...).

 Lunch turned into 'let's go have coffee and cake somewhere!'.
 After a bit of walking, we got to Established Coffee and set up there to continue our chat.
 I was not even hungry anymore but I could not resist a slice of the brownie with speculoos paste and white chocolate.
 The flat white accompanying it was perfect.